fullptr/imrefl/README.md

 # ImRefl - A C++26 reflection library for ImGui

-A library utilising C++26 reflection features to generate ImGui rendering code at compile time for structs without the need for macros.
+A library utilising C++26 reflection features to generate ImGui rendering code at compile time for structs without the need for macros magic or addional boilerplate.

 ![Example Image](images/imrefl.png)